Abathargh/shimmer-listener/README.md

 # shimmer-listener

+## THIS PROJECT IS ARCHIVED, PLEASE FEEL FREE TO CONTACT ME IF YOU WISH TO BE A MAINTAINER OR FORK IT.

 This is a project that started from the idea of having a general library that interacted with shimmer apps for tinyos, inspired from the python demo scripts that can be found inside the sub-directories of the [tinyos shimmer apps repository](https://github.com/ShimmerResearch/tinyos-shimmer).